I Got 5 on It: Critical reception

-Heidi Siegmund Cuda from Los Angeles Times said, "On tracks like "I Got 5 on It", the two keep their feet so close to East Oakland's rough streets they're picking the glass shards off the soles of their shoes."
-Simon Price from Melody Maker commented, "My, is it just me, or doesn't "I Got 5 on It" have that Single of the Year feel about it already — a classic piece of West Coastism to follow "Gin & Juice", "You Know How We Do It", "Regulate" and "Gangsta's Paradise" [...]?
-Pan-European magazine Music & Media wrote, "Already a massive smash in the US, this slow rap jam, reminiscent of Warren G's "Regulate", has all the potential to emulate that success elsewhere thanks to a sparse production and an irresistible hook."
+Heidi Siegmund Cuda from Los Angeles Times said, "On tracks like 'I Got 5 on It', the two keep their feet so close to East Oakland's rough streets they're picking the glass shards off the soles of their shoes."
+Simon Price from Melody Maker commented, "My, is it just me, or doesn't 'I Got 5 on It' have that Single of the Year feel about it already — a classic piece of West Coastism to follow 'Gin & Juice', 'You Know How We Do It', 'Regulate' and 'Gangsta's Paradise' [...]?
+Pan-European magazine Music & Media wrote, "Already a massive smash in the US, this slow rap jam, reminiscent of Warren G's 'Regulate', has all the potential to emulate that success elsewhere thanks to a sparse production and an irresistible hook."

-A reviewer from Music Week gave the song four out of five, describing it as "catchy US hip hop that makes use of the melody from Timex Social Club's mid-Eighties hit "Thinkin' About Ya".
+A reviewer from Music Week gave the song a score of four out of five, describing it as "catchy US hip hop that makes use of the melody from Timex Social Club's mid-Eighties hit 'Thinkin' About Ya'.
 Has all the prerequisites to sell well."
-James Hyman from the Record Mirror Dance Update commented, "Just like Jazzy Jeff's infectious "Summertime", another Kool & The Gang-inspired laid-back 'n' lazy rap is getting heads nodding everywhere."
+James Hyman from the Record Mirror Dance Update commented, "Just like Jazzy Jeff's infectious 'Summertime', another Kool & The Gang-inspired laid-back 'n' lazy rap is getting heads nodding everywhere."

 Pitchfork ranked it one of "The 250 Best Songs of the 1990s" in 2022, commenting, "their lone hit, about going 50-50 on a dime bag, and on paper it's a celebration of the rituals and etiquette of social smoking.
-But the musky, nocturnal beat, built from a corroded sample of R&B group Club Nouveau's late '80s hit "Why You Treat Me So Bad", turned the track into an exercise in paranoia."
+But the musky, nocturnal beat, built from a corroded sample of R&B group Club Nouveau's late '80s hit 'Why You Treat Me So Bad', turned the track into an exercise in paranoia."